 Physical therapy for scoliosis consists of decompression, straightening and spinal strengthening exercises.
 Proper treatment can be highly effective at reducing levels pain, although it will never get the spine completely straight.

 Read all about scoliosis in Sarah's first book, initially published in 1986, now in fifth edition

 With acute flareups of scoliosis, it's impossible to get comfortable sleeping.
-One of the best solutions is to use an elderly feather and down pillow which is partially lost its stuffing and push this into the concavity of your spinal curvature.
+One of the best solutions is to use an elderly feather-and-down pillow which has partially lost its stuffing and push this into the small of your back.
+This makes lying on the back is much more comfortable, but it also helps with sleeping on your painful side.
+Usually, you need it on the convex side, with the bulk of the pillow stopping you sinking deeper into the curvature.
 Sometimes it's best to actually tie the pillow around your waist.

 Using the BackBlock to create spinal decompression is the single most effective thing you can do for spinal scoliosis.
 The 'pressure change therapy' of the BackBlock regime is best carried out at home because it must be done regularly.

 Over the BackBlock is the first step in dealing with spinal scoliosis

 See here how to buy a BackBlock